Stephaniedroop/inferring-intention/README.md

 It will change to show the rest of the project later in autumn 2021, after discussion with collaborators.

-For now here are the 32 video stimuli: 16 with cursor and the same 16 without the cursor, numbered 1:32 for this page.
+For now here are the 32 video stimuli: 16 with cursor and the same 16 without the cursor, numbered 1:32 for this page only.

 They are further divided into high and low entropy, and conditions testing for force and mass.
-True mass and true force named in each heading.
+True mass and true force named in each single video's heading.

 # Videos